z0sun/deployment5.1/Deployment-instructions.md

 ## Deployment Instructions:
 1. When you create the new instances, first create a new key pair in AWS, save the .pem file on your computer, and attach the new private key to all your instances
+2. Recreate a VPC with Terraform **All infrastructure you create below must follow a naming convention including the name of the Deployment e.g. D5.1_VPC, D5.1_Jenkins_EC2, etc.**
-2. Create a VPC with Terraform and the VPC **MUST** have only the components listed below:
+The VPC **MUST** have only the components listed below:
     - 1 VPC
     - 2 AZ's
     - 2 Public Subnets